Jonas-Szum/Pitch-Player/ReadMe.txt

 cards are being played, the user will be able to see the cards that were already played by the bots before him/her.
 When he/she sees the cards, the only option will be to play a card.

-Also, I may or may not have added a bar to show who won the bid.
-I don't think that's very necessary, because the user will be able to tell who won the bid based on who played their cards (if bot 1 won, there will be three turns taken before you. if it's bot two, two cards will be played before you, etc).
 I have also added some System.out.println statements that help the game go along, if you want to read the raw stats of the game vs using the interface.
 It's like using the strategic view in CIV 5.
-Update: I have not

 Enjoy the game! have fun playing against Hummel, Hallenbeck MK.
 II, and Theys.